How to create your own SEO tool – The detailed guide

-It’s possible to develop your own SEO tool, each type of tool has a different entry barrier, some are very hard, some are easier.
+It’s possible to develop your own SEO tool or DIY SEO, each type of tool has a different entry barrier, some are very hard, some are easier.

-There’s an option to speed it up – white label SEO API.
-We provide an API that is available for private or Whitelabel use that supports:
+There’s an option to speed it up rather than build your own SEO tool– white label SEO API.
+We provide an SEO API that is available for private or SEO Whitelabel use case that supports:

 - Backlinks checker API.

 - Similar keywords API.

 It’s possible to integrate our SEO API into an existing solution or build a new solution.

 I hope you enjoyed our article about do it yourself SEO software.